-The word that I hear most often from clients in regard to their children, and frankly use myself when discussing the rights and duties of parents, is “custody”.
-It’s a word that is commonly used in our culture today and as a result is what most people think of when they consider taking an issue with their child’s other parent to court.
+The word that I hear most often from clients regarding their children, and frankly use myself when discussing the rights and duties of parents, is "custody."
+It's a word commonly used in our culture today, and, as a result, it is what most people think of when they consider taking an issue with their child's other parent to court.

 This could be in the form of a divorce if the parents are married or a child custody case if the child was born to two parents who were not married.
-If you have a child then you could potentially fall into one of these two categories.
-With that said the issue of conservatorship is highly relevant to your life if you are considered filing a case against your child’s other parent.
+If you have a child, you could fall into one of these two categories.
+With that said, the issue of conservatorship is highly relevant to your life if you are considering filing a case against your child's other parent.

 Conservatorship in greater detail: Joint Managing Conservatorship examined

 Conservatorship is the term that our Texas Family Code utilizes to describe the responsibilities and duties of parents towards their children.
-In fact, the word “custody” is not utilized in the Family Code even one time.
+The word "custody" is not utilized in the Family Code even one time.

-If you walk into an attorney’s office and tell him or her that you want “full custody” of your child, you likely mean that you want to be able to have your child live primarily with you and to spend the majority of their time with you.
-Conservatorship does not refer to these issues but rather what legal rights and duties you have in relation to your child.
+If you walk into an attorney's office and tell them that you want "full custody" of your child, you likely mean that you want to be able to have your child live primarily with you and to spend the majority of their time with you.
+Conservatorship does not refer to these issues but rather your legal rights and duties about your child.